 Beyond the Classroom

-This course builds upon your newfound skills and techniques by connecting your training as a chef to the beginning of the food chain.
-From early in the 600-hour program, your classroom will extend to field trips such as an urban farm, a dairy farm, a NYC greenmarket and an award-winning winery*.
-And because our network is so powerful, your education will conclude with a once-in-a-lifetime opportunity: participation in the week-long Farm-Powered Kitchen™ program created by ICC graduate and James Beard Outstanding Chef Dan Barber, Blue Hill’s kitchen team and Stone Barns Center’s internationally recognized farmers.
+The Culinary Arts + Farm-To-Table program builds upon your newfound skills and techniques by connecting your training as a chef to the beginning of the food chain.
+The program begins in the kitchens of our Soho, NYC campus, where our Professional Culinary Arts curriculum teaches you 250 fundamental techniques, high-volume production, food costing and the skill of replicating a dish.
+From early in the program, your classroom will extend to field trips such as an urban farm, a dairy farm, a NYC greenmarket and an award-winning winery.
+And because our network is so powerful, your education will conclude with a once-in-a-lifetime opportunity: participation in the week-long Farm-Powered Kitchen™ field trip.

 *Field trips dependent on seasonality and subject to change.